THREE WAYS TO GET THE BEST BANG FOR YOUR BENEFITS BUCK

 2. Share information among programs.
 Most employers manage their health benefits in separate silos — Medical insurance in one place, Disability in another, and Workers Compensation in a third.
 Be sure to distribute every incident of medically related absence throughout the company.
 The more effectively you integrate your data among all your benefits programs, the better.

 3. Benchmark your results against those of your peers.
 The easiest and most straightforward standard is how comparable companies in your industry are doing.
-Although this might not be a precise comparison, it should give you a fair idea of what your competitors are doing right (and wrong) with their benefits programs - offering guidance you can use to improve yours.
-For example, to compare your Short-Term Disability program with these of other companies, consider how the incidence and duration of disability incidents are related to underlying diseases in the workforce and the design of the plan (the elimination period, rate of wage replacement rate, maximum benefit period, and so forth).
+Although this might not be a precise comparison, it should give you a fair idea of what your competitors are doing right (and wrong) with their benefits programs — offering guidance you can use to improve yours.
+For example, to compare your Short-Term Disability program with those of other companies, consider how the incidence and duration of disability incidents are related to underlying diseases in the workforce and the design of the plan (the elimination period, rate of wage replacement, maximum benefit period, and so forth).

 Need insurance for You, Your Family or Your Business?